abrahammtp/Basic-Portfolio/README.md

 # Basic-Portfolio
-First homework for the UCF Coding Bootcamp, it is a very basic portfolio.
+This is my first homework for the UCF Coding Bootcamp.
+It contains my portfolio, a very basic one.